Details

 Terms and Conditions

-It is very important for you to visit our
+It is very important to review our

-Terms and Conditions page before signing up for this program.
+Terms and Conditions before signing up for a GEEO program.

 GEEO Program Confirmation Process

-Cancellation policy
+Cancellation Policy

-All cancellations must be submitted to GEEO in written form by emailing your request for cancellation to travel@geeo.org.
+Please submit your cancellation request in writing via email to travel@geeo.org.
 If you do not receive a confirmation that we have received your written cancellation request, please call us at 1-877-600-0105.
-Verbal cancellation requests will not be honored.

-Trip Notes
+Trip Notes & Expectations

 - WINTER TRIPS: Please note that some sites, museums, and restaurants may be closed over Christmas Eve, Christmas, New Year’s Eve, and New Year’s Day.
 It is recommended that you check the operating hours of any sites or establishments that you plan to visit to avoid disappointment.
 It is also common for prices for meals and other services to increase during peak tourist seasons or holidays, including Christmas and New Year’s.
 Additionally, we may need to alter the itinerary on and around these holidays to maximize your time during your trip.
 Hopefully, you will be able to experience some local customs and traditions and see how people in other parts of the world experience the holidays.
 Traveling over Christmas and New Year’s can allow you to see a destination in a different light.
 You may be able to attend local festivals, try traditional foods, see special decorations, and participate in cultural activities that can add an extra layer of festivity and cheer to your trip.
 Overall, traveling over the holidays can be a fun and rewarding way to learn about and experience another culture.

 - NILE CRUISE: Our Nile cruise boat is modern with many of the amenities of our comfortable hotels.
 Cabins are twin/double with air-conditioning and private bathrooms.
-Facilities on board include a large single-sitting restaurant, lounge with bar, and sun deck with a small pool.
-Often our cruise boats are referred to as “floating hotels,” as the actual sailing distance covered is not great and Egyptian law requires that all boats dock overnight.
+Facilities onboard include a large single-sitting restaurant, lounge with bar, and sun deck with a small pool.
+Often, our cruise boats are referred to as “floating hotels,” as the actual sailing distance covered is not great and Egyptian law requires that all boats dock overnight.

-All GEEO/G Adventures group trips are accompanied by one of G Adventure’s group leaders, which they refer to as Chief Experience Officers (CEO).
+- TOUR LEADER: Please make sure you understand the role of your tour leader on this trip.
+All GEEO/G Adventures group trips are accompanied by one of G Adventure's group leaders, which they refer to as Chief Experience Officers (CEO).
 The aim of the group leader is to take the hassle out of your travels and to help you have the best trip possible.
 They will provide information on the places you are traveling through, offer suggestions for things to do and see, recommend great local eating venues, and introduce you to our local friends.
 Our itineraries often have plenty of free time to explore on your own.
+While not being guides in the traditional sense, you can expect them to have a broad general knowledge of the countries visited on the trip, including historical, cultural, religious, and social aspects.
+We also use local guides where we think more specific knowledge will add to the enjoyment of the places we are visiting – we think it’s the best of both worlds.

 Single Travelers

-Half of the people that travel with GEEO are traveling by themselves, so please don’t worry if you have no one who can join you on your trip.
-Our pricing is based on double occupancy or, in other words, two people to a room.
-You never have to pay for a single room unless you want one.
-GEEO can find you a roommate of the same gender.
-Most of our trips have a “My Own Room” option, also known as a “Single Supplement,” which is an extra fee that will allow you to have a room to yourself.
-If you want to room alone, please email travel@geeo.org.
-To see the price for the “My Own Room” option, please click
+Half of GEEO’s participants travel by themselves, so please don’t worry if you do not have a travel companion for your trip.
+Our program fee is for one traveler in double-occupancy accommodation, and GEEO can find you a roommate of the same gender if you do not have a travel companion.
+Most of our programs have a “My Own Room” option, also known as a “Single Supplement,” which is an extra fee that you can pay to have a room to yourself.
+You will only incur an additional charge if you specifically request a single room.
+To see the price for the “My Own Room” option, please find your program on our

 Emergency Contacts

 Should you need to contact G Adventures during a situation of dire need, it is best to first call their local G Adventures office.
-If for any reason you do not receive an immediate answer, please leave a detailed message and contact information, so they may return your call and assist you as soon as possible.
+If for any reason you do not receive an immediate answer, please leave a detailed message and contact information so they may return your call and assist you as soon as possible.

 AIRPORT TRANSFER